Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Permits

-Permits can be purchased easily from fishing and hunting suppliers, and there are many of these in the area.
+Permits can be purchased easily from fishing and hunting suppliers, and and online on the official Ariege site above.
 The permits come in the form of stamps, which are fixed to a permit card.
-These cards are then valid across two thirds of the France.
-The costs are roughly:
+These cards are then valid across two thirds of France.
+The costs are roughly (as of 2019):

-• 47 Euros for an annual permit for category 2 (16 Euros for annual renewal)
+• 74 Euros for a local annual permit for categories 1 and 2

-• 59 Euros for an annual permit for categories 1 and 2 (28 Euros for annual renewal)
+• 96 Euros for an annual permit for most of France for categories 1 and 2

 In addition to the classified rivers and lakes shown on the map above, we have highlighted the three 'tourist lakes' which are more actively managed and well populated with salmon or trout.
 These lakes are easily accessible by car, and can be used by those who have difficulty walking.